learn-co-curriculum/ruby-cli-applications-readme/README.md

 ├── ttt.rb
 ```

 You might not have all those folders or those exact files, but you'll have a similar structure.

 You'll see top-level directories (the top most folders within your project) such as: `bin`, `lib`, `config`, `spec` and sometimes `app`.

 You'll also might see some top-level files (files located directly within your project) such as: `.learn`, `.rspec`, `Gemfile`, or `Rakefile`.
 On some labs you might see an actual program file on the top level, like `ttt.rb`.

 We try to always tell you where the files you need to read or edit are located in a particular lab.
 This is just *in general*.

 `cd` into the directory of a lab you recently solved in terminal.
 Within that directory type `ls -lah` to list all the files in the current directory, including hidden files, in a human order.
 You should see something similar.

-*Mac OS X ONLY*

-From within a project directory in terminal, type `open .` to open the project folder graphically in Finder.

 Let's talk about what kind of code goes where.